rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH4.md

 When a `match` expression us evaluated, the expression `expression` to be matched is first evaluated, and its value is compared with the pattern in order.
 If `patterni` is the first pattern to match the value, then the expression `expressioni` is evaluated and returned as the result of the match.

-For example, Fibonacci number can be define succinctly using patternmatching:
+For example, Fibonacci number can be define succinctly using pattern-matching:

 ```ocaml
 let rec fib i =